 In this dog gear buyer’s guide, we’ve rounded up the best reflective dog collars, lights and other reflective dog gear from top brands.

-Having a reflective collar for your dog can be important where safety is a concern, especially when you want to make sure they’re seen while you’re walking your dog at night, or taking them on trails or near roads where you want other road and pavement users to see your dog from a distance.
+Having a reflective collar for your dog can be important to help keep your dog safe, especially when you want to improve your dog’s visibility by reflecting light from vehicle and street lights while on nighttime walks, early morning walks, or taking them on trails or near roads where you want other road and pavement users to see them from a distance.

 They’re very popular with owners of black and dark-colored dogs, who are particularly difficult to see in the dark, fog, or low light conditions in the early morning or evening.